 It is strongly recommended that staff encourage, be receptive to and resolve issues, inquiries, questions and complaints on an informal basis, whenever possible.
-Information provided by any interested party should be fully reviewed by the Director of Purchasing.
+Information provided by any interested party should be fully reviewed by Purchasing Agent.
 As appropriate, our responses to the inquirer should indicate the existence of a formal protest policy available to them should the informal process fail to resolve the matter.
 Staff should document the subject matter and results of any informal inquiries.